rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 Time is reported in "HHH:MM:SS.hh" format.
 The text "state" is appended to the name of the timer for the state entity, and "time" is appended to the name of the timer for the time entity.
-"device_class" is set if found in the input's "Description" field.
+Attribute "device_class" is set if found in the timer's "Description" field.
 Must be a valid sensor device class, although "device_class" may not make sense for timers.
-See Note.
+See
+<a href="#device-class-unit-of-measurement-max-and-min-notes">Device Class, Unit of Measurement, Max and Min Notes</a>.
 {% raw %}
 <pre>
 homeassistant/sensor/HVXLb1d0d912ed315aad_TI_8/config